 By Edwin Christiaan

-We have seen this over and over again, that very gifted and well-liked preachers or pastors who fall into sexual sin or commit adultery, are being chewed up and spit out of the Church.
-Even when these fallen preachers admit the wrong they have done and are willing to work toward restoration, they are still being chased away by the Church, who continues to condemn them.
-They are being told it is going to take many years of ‘healing and restoration’ before anybody might consider for them to get back into the ministry position.
+Something I have seen several times, is when a gifted and well-liked preacher or pastor fall into sexual sin or commit adultery, they get chewed up and spit out of the church.
+Even when these fallen preachers admit the wrong they have done and are willing to work toward restoration, they are still being chased away by the church, who continues to condemn them.
+They are being told it is going to take many years of ‘healing and restoration’ before anybody might consider them ready to get back into their ministry position.
 This statement is actually meant to isolate them from the Christian world and silence them for good.
-Many of the fallen preachers become so discouraged and hopeless, that they ultimately give up being in the ministry all together.
+Many of the fallen preachers become so discouraged and hopeless, that they ultimately give up being in the ministry altogether.
 They never recover.

 How is the Christian Church supposed to the deal with this matter?